By Danny Carrington

 Virgil van Dijk

-It’s only been two years, but Liverpool’s Ballon d’Or finalist has already touched the sky.
-Following his £75 million move to Anfield in early 2018, the centre-back has guided the Reds to Champions League glory and looks all but guaranteed to captain them to a first ever Premier League title.
+It’s only been three years, but Liverpool’s Ballon d’Or finalist has already touched the sky.
+Following his £75 million move to Anfield in early 2018, the centre-back has guided the Reds to Champions League glory in 2019 before inspiring them to a first ever Premier League title last term.
+The Reds suffered a hammer blow when losing Van Dijk to injury earlier this season and it remains to be seen whether the club can still secure another title in his absence.

-It may still be too early to call Virgil van Dijk the best January signing of the Premier League era, but Liverpool fans will nonetheless be praying for more of the same from him as time goes on.
+It may still be too early to call Virgil van Dijk the best January signing of the Premier League era, but Liverpool fans will nonetheless be praying for more of the same from him as time goes on once he returns to full fitness.